-On Thursday, rapper Lil Yachty signed a publishing deal with Universal Music Publishing, according to HDD.
+Rapper Lil Yachty signed a publishing deal with Universal Music Publishing on Thursday, according to HDD.
 The deal was constructed by Jody Gerson, the Chairman and CEO of UMP, along with Walter Jones, the company's VP of Creative, and Brandra Ringo, an A&R for Universal Music Publishing Group.

 Considering Yachty didn't know who owned or handled his publishing as recently as December 2016, it's encouraging to hear that the 19-year-old is taking steps toward upping his business game.

 Although, when I first read about the deal, the details of which have not been disclosed by the artist or UMP, my first thought was: Wait, did Yachty just sign over his publishing to the same parent company (Universal) that owns his music?

 Now, before I jump into explaining why that question matters so much, especially to an artist like Lil Yachty, it's important for our readers to understand that, since I am not privy to the exact specifications of Yachty's record contract or his newly-inked pub deal, I will be presenting my commentary in the most general terms.
 While my analysis certainly applies to Yachty, its intent is to serve as a broad overview of the industry system that affects all artists.